The Fearn Free Food Garden has its own website now: http://www.fearnfreefoodgarden.org

 We set up a small community garden in Fearn, the Fearn Free Food Garden.
 It was established in late 2019 as a few raised beds by the side of our house, and has grown from there into its own space with a polytunnel and community seating area.
 We grow vegetables for and with our local community.
 Our guiding principles are:

 - The Fearn Free Food Garden is an organic space, where we grow food and flowers without the use of chemicals and pesticides.

 - The garden is education-led: that is, it is a teaching space where people can learn about living slowly and sustainably.

 - The garden is not a business: food is grown communally, and shared with our local community for free.

 It’s literally a garden where we grow free food for you.
-We’re building it on our land, on a section that is currently overgrown (though we did grow some food on it last year), and within easy access from the lane that goes past our house.
-The food we grow there will be free for anyone to harvest – no need to help out, or donate, or anything like that.
-We’ve been planning to do this for a while but were spurred on by the 2019 election results.
+Its first incarnation was a handful of raised beds by the side of our shed, next to our driveway, easily accessible from the lane that goes past our house.
+We had been planning to do this for a while but were spurred on by the 2019 election results.

 At the beginning of 2020 we built the Fearn Free Food Garden on a wee bit of unused land by the side of our lane.
 We’re on the unnamed road behind the hotel in Fearn – the footpath to the village shop.
 With the advent of the COVID-19 crisis we realised that there would be a greater need for folks to have access to local food, so we quickly started to sow a lot more, and to turn over more of the main garden (behind the hedge) into veg beds, and to grow a lot more veg plants to share.

 During the summer of 2020 we ran a small Free Market Stall every Saturday, 11-2, where we shared our veg and plants.
 In 2021 we were not able to do this, but instead focused our efforts on turning an unused space behind our house into a bigger community garden.